Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 The urinary system helps the body filter and remove waste products and excess fluids.
 It consists of the kidneys, ureters, bladder, urethra, and bladder and sphincter muscles.

-The kidneys filter the blood to produce urine, which is passed to the bladder through narrow tubes called ureters.
+The kidneys filter the blood to produce urine, which is passed through narrow tubes called ureters to the bladder.
 The bladder is a sac that collects urine.
-It is connected to a tube called the urethra, through which urine passes out of the body.
+Urine passes out of the body from the bladder through a tube called the urethra.

-Filling and emptying of the bladder is partly controlled by the bladder muscles:
+Filling and emptying of the bladder are partly controlled by the bladder muscles:

 When the bladder is not full, the bladder wall muscle is relaxed and urine produced by the kidneys passes through the ureters to fill the bladder.
 The bladder sphincter muscles are tightened so urine does not leak out.